jakartaee/jakarta.ee/content/about/faq/index.md

 ---

-#### Q: What is the significance of the name "Jakarta EE"?
+#### Q: What is the significance of the name “Jakarta EE”?
 How did you come up with the name?

 A: In the early days of Java, the Apache Jakarta project was the home of many exciting innovations in the Java ecosystem.
 It was particularly instrumental in establishing a strong open source community in and around the Java platform.
 [According to Wikipedia](https://en.wikipedia.org/wiki/Jakarta_Project#Project_name) the name was originally selected because it was the meeting room used at Sun Microsystems for the meetings that led to the project creation.